2017 Shuler Hensley Awards

 A: Any high school or registered home school organization in Georgia that has been granted the legal rights to produce a full-length musical within the adjudication season, and who's show is found on the Approved Qualifying Musical Show List offered by The Broadway League is eligible to participate.

-A: We are able to accommodate no more than 50 participating schools in the GHSMTAs program.
-These fifty schools are determined on a first-come, first-served basis based on completion and submission of the registration form (Part 1) via the Acceptd platform.
-Acceptd will automatically close after the first fifty spots have been filled.
+A: We are able to accommodate 50 participating schools in the GHSMTA program.
+We are evaluating the possibility of adding a few more slots, however, approval has not been confirmed.
+Availability for school participation is determined on a first-come, first-served basis as based on completion and submission of the registration form (Part 1 of Section A) via the Acceptd platform.
+Acceptd will automatically close after the quota has been filled.

 A: Yes.
 You will find the link to the waitlist o the ArtsBridge Acceptd Homepage.

-In addition, if you were in the process of completing your registration form when the 50 slots were filled, then you will receive a pop-up message at the top of the page advising you that the registration is offcially closed.
+In addition, if you were in the process of completing your registration form when the available slots were filled, then you will receive a pop-up message at the top of the page advising you that the registration is officially closed.
 However, you will still have access to the link that is listed on the ArtsBridge Acceptd Homepage.

 A: The registration fee covers the cost to use the online administrative platform Acceptd.

-Q: What forms of payment can a participating Shuler school use to pay the $200 registration fee?
+Q: What forms of payment can a participating GHSMTA school use to pay the $250 registration fee?

 Q: What kinds of questions are on the registration application?

-To claim one of the fifty slots for the 2023-24 GHSMTA program, the director must complete and submit Section A Part 1 of the Director's Application.
+To claim one of the available slots for the 2024-25 GHSMTA program, a school must complete and submit Section A Part 1 of the Director's Application via the Acceptd platform.
+The form has been simplified to only include basic information that is readily known and available to all directors.
 To view a sample of a completed application, click here.

 It is also HIGHLY RECOMMENDED that they submit an appeal as soon as possible, to ensure a timely response since the process can take weeks/months to receive an offical result.

-Q: Can I, as a director, and my team set up a time to ask further questions with an ArtsBridge staff member about the 2021-2022 Shulers?
+Q: Can I, as a director, and my team set up a time to ask further questions with an ArtsBridge staff member about the 2024-2025 GHSMTA?

 Q: Are there any save-the-dates that I should know about?